philrz/super/book/src/getting-started/playground.md

 ```
 `super` will detect this as CSV and you will get the same result.

-### Copy to CLI

-If you want to transfer a working playground query to your shell, just
-click on CLI tab and you will see text suitable for pasting into a
-`bash`, `zsh`, etc.

-> Note that there is no special quoting for the shell so you may run
-> into problems if you mix single and double quotes in your query.

 ### Examples

 To explore a broad range of SuperSQL functionality,